Here’s an important piece of advice for anyone looking for a way to connect an iPad to a projector:

 Reflector is more cost effective than Apple TVs, and it allows you to mirror more than one device at a time.
 It also gets rid of all of the HDMI and VGA cables and adapters required to connect an iPad to a projector.

-You just solved at least three presentation problems with a $15 computer application.
+You just solved at least three presentation problems with an inexpensive computer application.
 Exciting, right?